apache/beam/website/www/site/content/en/blog/beam-2.58.0.md

 <!--more-->

-For more information on changes in 2.57.0, check out the [detailed release notes](https://github.com/apache/beam/milestone/22).
+For more information about changes in 2.58.0, check out the [detailed release notes](https://github.com/apache/beam/milestone/22).

 ## I/Os